We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Rest, drinking fluids, and medicines are important if you have a cold.
-Vitamin C, zinc, echinacea, elderberry preparations, beetroot juice, and probiotic drinks can also help symptoms disappear earlier.
+Rest, drinking fluids, and medicines can help you recover from a cold.
+Other remedies, such as vitamin C, zinc, and probiotic drinks, may also help relieve symptoms earlier.

 There’s no cure yet for the common cold, but you may be able to shorten the amount of time you’re sick by trying some promising supplements and practicing good self-care.